Severino J. Albuquerque, The University of Wisconsin–Madison (Brazilian Literature and Culture)

 In an effort to maintain and further the Review’s eminence in the field of Luso-Brazilian Studies, the Co-editors and members of the Review’s Editorial Board organized a two-day conference entitled “Celebrating 50 Years of the Luso-Brazilian Review” to mark the journal’s 50th anniversary.
 This conference, held April 20–21, 2012, brought together researchers and writers from the U.S. and abroad who are specialists in literature, history, and the social sciences.
 Speakers assessed the current state of Luso-Brazilian Studies in the U.S. academy and abroad, and discussed the methodological trends that are shaping research conducted on and in the Portuguese-speaking world.
 Please click here to download the conference program.

-The Politics of Culture in Brazil’s Twentieth-Century Historiography, Luso-Brazilian Review, Vol. 36 #2, Available on JSTOR
+The Politics of Culture in Brazil’s Twentieth-Century Historiography, vol. 36 #2, Available on JSTOR

 New in e-book format: special issues of Luso-Brazilian Review